nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Help command: `help`
 Format: `help` Shows all the help messages for all features.

+**Help message will appear when invalid command is entered.**

+**This is to help users maximize their benefit from the application by utilizing it as designed.**

 Example of usage: `help`

 Example output: